kieransenior/kieransenior.github.io/index.markdown

 This is a common topic.
 Deep study by Kaiser Permanente on multiple fronts showed my short-term memory is being controlled by my right hippocampus.
 The left hippocampus was non-functional per the Wada test, with the right hippocampus scoring 100% on memory tests.
 The sEEG showed the left hippocampus was misfiring non-stop both whilst conscious and even more so during sleep.

 The results from these tests indicated there would be no impact on short-term memory post-surgery, and studies also show there can be an _increase_ in verbal memory after surgery.
 The tests revealed techniques being utilized to remember details and a general high IQ.
-Short-term memory was also found to be low-scoring per expectations.
+Short-term memory was found to be low-scoring per expectations.

-In short, I have been using compensatory techniques for the last eighteen years to manage short-term memory.
-The success of this could be reflected in my career where today I operate as a Senior Engineer at Apple's global headquarters, Apple Park.

 ### **Core Medical Team**